Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 main :: IO ()
 main = do  -- in the IO monad
     m <- flip execStateT Map.empty $
-        -- execStateT returns the final state and discards the final value, which is () -- returned from stream ().
+	-- execStateT returns the final state but discards the final value, which is () -- returned from stream ().

         stream () "ha ha ho hoo hi ha"